Published in

 6. Location.

-The painting is on exhibition in New York, The Metropolitan Museum of Art.
+The painting is on exhibition in New York at the Metropolitan Museum of Art.

 7. Technique and Medium.

 Now you might think about the Symbolist technique and idea of the painting.
-You don’t have to open another tab instead, I will let you know about it.
+You don’t have to open another tab instead, I will brief it for your understanding.

 One essential concept for Symbolism is the difference between allegories and symbols.
 Allegory is a direct correlation where one object refers to only one concept.
 However, like the Symbolists felt that every detail of their work should have multiple meanings, Moreau has multifaceted subjects translating each subject into material representation.